awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

    Primary key fingerprint: F6DD E01C 869F D639 15E5 5742 DEBD C156 F5AE BC52
    ```

-   If the output contains the phrase `Good signature from "AWSTOE <awstoe@amazon.com>"`, it means that the signature has successfully been verified, and you can proceed to run the awstoe installation script\.
+   If the output contains the phrase `Good signature from "AWSTOE <awstoe@amazon.com>"`, it means that the signature has successfully been verified, and you can proceed to run the AWSTOE installation script\.

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
-If you continue to get this response, don't run the installation file that you downloaded previously, and contact AWS Support\.
+If you continue to get this response, do not run the installation file that you downloaded previously, and contact AWS Support\.

 The following are details about the warnings you might see:
 + **WARNING: This key is not certified with a trusted signature\!
-There is no indication that the signature belongs to the owner\.** This refers to your personal level of trust in your belief that you possess an authentic public key for awstoe\.
+There is no indication that the signature belongs to the owner\.** This refers to your personal level of trust that you possess an authentic public key for AWSTOE\.
 In an ideal world, you would visit an AWS office and receive the key in person\.
 However, more often you download it from a website\.
 In this case, the website is an AWS website\.
-+ **gpg: no ultimately trusted keys found\.** This means that the specific key is not "ultimately trusted" by you \(or by other people whom you trust\)\.
++ **gpg: no ultimately trusted keys found\.** This means that the specific key is not "ultimately trusted" by you, or by other people that you trust\.

 For more information, see [http://www\.gnupg\.org](http://www.gnupg.org)\.

-## Verify the signature of the awstoe application installation download on Windows<a name="awstoe-verify-sig-win"></a>
+## Verify the signature of the AWSTOE application installation download on Windows<a name="awstoe-verify-sig-win"></a>

-This topic describes the recommended process for verifying the validity of the installation file for the awstoe application on Windows\-based operating systems\.
+This topic describes the recommended process for verifying the validity of the installation file for the AWSTOE application on Windows\-based operating systems\.

 Whenever you download an application from the internet, we recommend that you authenticate the identity of the software publisher and check that the application is not altered or corrupted since it was published\.
 This protects you from installing a version of the application that contains a virus or other malicious code\.

-If, after running the steps in this topic, you determine that the software for the awstoe application is altered or corrupted, do NOT run the installation file\.
+If, after running the steps in this topic, you determine that the software for the AWSTOE application is altered or corrupted, do not run the installation file\.
 Instead, contact AWS Support\.

 To verify the validity of the downloaded awstoe binary on Windows\-based operating systems, make sure that the thumbprint of its Amazon Services LLC signer certificate is equal to this value: